harshsatasiya/poststarburst-mgii-thesis/README.md

 ## 📂 Files

-- `sell2_annotated_final.ipynb`: The main Jupyter notebook containing all code used in the thesis, with added explanations and section headers.
+- `Thesis_code.ipynb`: The main Jupyter notebook containing all code used in the thesis, with added explanations and section headers.
 - Spectral data files (not included here) were sourced from SDSS and saved in local directories under `../data/spectra/`.

 ## 🧪 What the Code Does